AMS - ADD

 What is the cheapest month to fly from Amsterdam to Addis Ababa?

-The cheapest month for flights from Amsterdam to Addis Ababa is November, where tickets cost £444 on average.
-On the other hand, the most expensive months are July and August, where the average cost of tickets is £769 and £668 respectively.
+The cheapest month for flights from Amsterdam to Addis Ababa is May, where tickets cost £361 (return) on average.
+On the other hand, the most expensive months are July and August, where the average cost of round-trip tickets is £667 and £590 respectively.

 How far in advance should I book a flight from Amsterdam to Addis Ababa?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Amsterdam to Addis Ababa, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Amsterdam to Addis Ababa, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know - Cheap tickets from Amsterdam to Addis Ababa